printUse ctrl + p to print the page

 On the second of September, 2011, within view of the banks of the river Rhine, world leaders assembled in Bonn, Germany, to launch the largest restoration initiative the world has ever seen.

 Designed as an implementation platform for several existing international commitments, the Bonn Challenge is a global aspiration to restore 150 million hectares of degraded and deforested lands by 2020.
-It is an ambitious goal, but we can acheive it.
+It is an ambitious goal, but we can achieve it.

 Since its inception the Bonn Challenge has captured the world's attention.
 Nearly a dozen countries and institutions have made land restoration pledges to the Challenge or are in the process of preparing pledges.
 In a poll circulated before the Rio+20 United Nations Conference on Sustainable Development in 2012, over a million global citizens voted the Challenge as the most important forest issue upon which heads of state should act - the second most important issue overall after sustainable energy.
 Millions of hectares of degraded land have now been identified for restoration under pledges to the Challenge.